roboshoes/cane/docs/net.md

 This is a short hand for [`request`](#request).
 It loads and parses a json file.
 If loading is successful `success` will be called in the context of the `xhr` request and with the parsed JSON as argument.
-`error`, if provided, is called when the call fails.
+`error`, if provided, is called when the call either fails or the recieved JSON is not parsable.

 See also: [`request`](#request)